Nuggets vs. Lakers: Betting Trends, Record ATS, Home/Road Splits

 Nuggets Betting Records & Stats

-- Denver and its opponents have gone over 226.5 combined points in 46 of 82 games this season.
+- Denver's games this season have had a combined scoring total higher than 223.5 points in 55 of 82 outings.

-- Denver has an average total of 228.3 in its contests this year, 1.8 more points than this matchup's over/under.
+- Denver's games this year have had a 228.3-point total on average, 4.8 more points than this matchup's over/under.

 Nuggets vs Lakers Additional Info